 People don’t file their tax returns for all kinds of reasons.
 They may be busy with work or dealing with health problems.
 Or they may just put off the task because it’s unpleasant.
 A lot of people, however, don’t file because they don’t think that they can afford to pay if they owe taxes.

 If you have unfiled returns and you’re worried about a tax bill, you are not alone.
-There are many people in your situation, and the IRS has options including the following:

 - Installment agreement — Make monthly payments on your tax debt for up to six years.